 Most people earn money by working – trading our hours for dollars.
-How about making our money work for us?
+How about making our money work for us, even when we sleep?
 This is what investing is about – putting our money into assets like shares, bonds, and bank deposits where it will grow and and make even more money for us over time.

 What can we achieve when our money works for us?
 Perhaps we can live a better lifestyle, work less and spend more time with loved ones, or fund a comfortable (and potentially early) retirement.
 Or it could result in having the means to support your child’s future education needs, or the purchase of their first home.

 Fortunately anyone can start investing, and thanks to the internet, can do so from anywhere in the world.
 You don’t need a lot of money to start either.
 Investing works better the longer you give your money to grow.
 So the best time to start is now.

 This page aims to compile resources and tips for new investors to get started.
 More resources will be added over time.

 If you have any high-interest debt like hire purchases, personal loans, or credit card balances, pay it off first!
 Next, establish an emergency fund – a bank account holding enough money to cover a few months worth of expenses.
 This will save you from having to take on more debt if a large, unexpected expense comes up.